 For keto, you need to track your daily macro amounts to ensure you enter ketosis.
 For a reduced carb plan, the amount you choose to eat is more flexible since ketosis is not necessarily the goal.

-If you are wondering whether a food is keto-friendly, you can go to the following link to search for all those foods you can include in this type of eating plan.
+If you are wondering whether a food is keto-friendly, you can check the full list of keto foods you can include in this type of eating plan.

-Both of them will have higher costs compared to a high-carb since carbs are typically cheaper.
+Both of them will have higher costs compared to a high-carb diet since carbs are typically cheaper.

 However, reduced-carb eating plans might have the advantage over keto since you can include more grains or starches in your meals.
 This means that it could be cheaper than a keto diet up to a certain point.

 To keep your grocery bill down, shop at local markets, buy products that are in season, and save time and money by meal prepping for the whole week ahead of time.

 It all comes down to the one you can do in the long term.
 Sustainable results are better when it comes to eating patterns.
 For example, if you feel more energized with a ketogenic eating plan, this is the healthiest option for you.

 On the other hand, if you get a lot of side effects that cause a strain on your lifestyle, then it is healthier to do a reduced-carbohydrate diet.

 Regardless of what you decide, it’s important to include high-fiber products to fight constipation (like non-starchy veggies), choose unsaturated fats over saturated, and have a good lean protein consumption.

 Additionally, lead an active lifestyle by doing 150 minutes of exercise per week and constantly moving throughout the day.